SNAP Benefits in Oklahoma: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card.
-Think of it as a special debit card just for your food assistance funds.
-The state deposits your monthly benefit amount directly onto this card for you to use at authorized stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+Think of it as a debit card for your food benefits.
+You will receive it in the mail once your application is approved, along with instructions for setting up your Personal Identification Number (PIN).

-Using your EBT card is simple and works just like a debit card.
-You will swipe your card at the checkout counter and enter your private Personal Identification Number (PIN) to complete the purchase.
-The amount is then deducted from your SNAP account balance.
+Using your EBT card works just like a regular debit card.
+At an authorized store's checkout, you swipe or insert your card into the reader and enter your PIN.
+The purchase amount is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?